 We headed out and walked to my favorite bar, Black Rose Pub, and at 9:00 PM, I had a pint of Smithwick's Ale and Marcia had a glass of white wine.
 After I had another half pint, I paid the bill ($26) and we headed out.

 By 9:45 PM we got to Legal Seafood Long Wharf [255 State St, 617-742-5300] (stock photo below right).

 It's on the ground floor of this large office building on State Street.
 We ordered a beer and wine and relaxed while we ordered (stock photos).

-then I had an appetizer of fried haddock c fries and cole slaw (below left).
+I then had an appetizer of fried haddock c fries and cole slaw (below left).
 I told our waiter, Joshua, that the haddock was disappointing and he brought me an another one with fresh onion strings and fries.
 Then I had a dinner of a two pound lobster (stock photo) with onion strings and fries.
 Marcia had a starter of clam chowder and then for dinner she had a crab roll with sautéed spinach.
 Obviously I couldn't eat all the fries.

 Sunday, July 2, 2017

 This is our second day in Boston.
 I awoke at 7:00, 9:00 and 11:10 AM and got up and into my running gear.
-At 12 Noon on was on my run down Franklin St. to the intersection with Arch St. and it was 85º.
+At 12 Noon on was on my run down Franklin St. to the intersection with Arch St. and it was 85º and humid.
 At 12:30, I attended Mass at the St. Anthony Shrine (below left) [100 Arch St.].
 Here it is (below right) from Summer St.

 Here it is (below right) from Franklin St.